RadotJar/faraway-fastness/_notes/japan-day31.md

 - China cabinet with 7x 30 second songs on embossed metal discs.
 - Women in fancy red blazers got out cranks to play ones that you want to see.
 - Upstairs had automatons that looked older than they were, actually from the 90s.
+- Highlights were giant dollhouse like Versailles, winemaker and clown.
+- Watched a show where an opera singer was accompanied by automatic machines.
+Best was a piano that also contained 3 violins all playing synchronously.
+- Really strange place with all these European instruments in rural Japan by mount Fuji.
+- Were going to take the bus to Yokohama but host offered to take us to station.
+He had the really funny vocabulary where he said a lot but  couldn't understand the same words said to him. "houses".
+- Crossing the bridge he told us "when my father was a children, the lake would freeze and he would skate to school".
+No longer due to global warming.
+- Bus was long and I watched interview on ACKS between Alexander Macris and Prince of Nothing.
+Very late due to traffic.
+- Neighbourhood we were staying in was incredibly scary.
+Old people doubled over and hobbling along, drug addiction sunken faces, dark and grimey, homelessness.
+- Accomodation was in a cigarette reeking block that felt like an old hospital or prison.
+Drunk people and old people.
+Man at reception on 5th floor!
+Was clearly a big smoker with missing front teeth.
+Very dodgy seeming.
+- Room was tiny with a small window onto the terrace completely open with no fly screen so couldn't open.
+Didn't smell of smoke luckily.
+Tatami mat but luckily lockable.
+- Decided to get out of the place and I asked about bringing my knife but was told it will just give a weapon to the better fighter.
+- Went to a really good tiny mexican place run by one japanese guy.
+Food was so fresh and tasty.
+- Decided to stay out longer so went to see a movie at a little indie cinema.
+In a basement and a different sort of crowd appeared.
+- We saw "Super Happy Forever" in Japanese with Japanese subtitles.
+Movie was not chronological so even more confusing.
+- Cinema experience was so different.
+No snacks to purchase.
+So silent you could hear a pin drop.
+Nobody even laughing or making any noises in funny bits (we did and don't even speak the language).
+Eating pringles by dissolving in our mouth.
+- Back home to accomodation and braved the shower.
+It was putrid with mould everywhere and hair filling the drain but was cleaned at 1pm and it was 11pm now.
+Showered together because bit worries for girlfriend's privacy and safety.
+- Slept really well without too many loud noises, despite what we expected being right next to the women's toilets and loud sinks.